IMOitself/worldbuilding1/Lore.md

 - pseudo fantasy
 - medieval era. swords
 - few ancient books survived, teaching people how to name things
-- The Collector drops some (modern day) Cans around the world
+- The Foundings has lost some (modern day) cans around the world
 - slime humanoids are genetically modified slugs.
-- as well as giant animals that are mistaken to be a dragon like armadillo guilded lizard
+- giant animals that are mistaken to be a dragon like armadillo guilded lizard